Takabisha

-Takabisha (高飛車) is a Gerstlauer Euro-Fighter steel roller coaster located at the Fuji-Q Highland theme park in Fujiyoshida, Yamanashi, Japan.
-It is famous for having a drop angle of 121° – the former steepest coaster in the world before being replaced by TMNT Shellraiser at American Dream in New Jersey.
+Takabisha (高飛車) is a Gerstlauer Euro-Fighter steel roller coaster located at Fuji-Q Highland in Fujiyoshida, Yamanashi, Japan.
+It opened on 16 July 2011, and is known for having a drop angle of 121°.
+It was the steepest coaster in the world before it was overtaken in 2019 by TMNT Shellraiser at American Dream in New Jersey.
 The Japanese name Takabisha translates to "high-handed" or "domineering" in English.
 The name is a pun, in that the three kanji in the name literally mean "high fly car".

 History

-On 11 May 2011, Fuji-Q Highland announced to the world that they would be opening Takabisha – the world's steepest roller coaster.
-Testing for the ride began around 8 June 2011 with media and special invited guests being able to ride Takabisha one month later.
+On 11 May 2011, Fuji-Q Highland announced that they would be opening Takabisha, the world's steepest roller coaster.
+Testing for the ride began around 8 June 2011, with media and invited guests allowed to ride Takabisha early.
 The ride officially opened to the public on 16 July 2011.

 Ride

 Takabisha is a custom Gerstlauer Euro-Fighter roller coaster.
 The 1000 m ride begins with a sudden drop into pitch black darkness before entering a slow heartline roll.
 In just two seconds, the car is launched by linear motors down a 63 m long tunnel to a speed of 100 km/h.
-It then exits out of the station building and directly into a large inverted top hat.
-Immediately following the exit of this inversion the car goes into a banana roll, corkscrew and then two airtime hills.
-The ride is slowed on a set of block brakes and returns into the station building.
+It then exits the station building and directly into a large corkscrew.
+Immediately following the exit of this inversion, the car goes into a banana roll, another corkscrew, and two airtime hills.
+The ride is slowed on a set of block brakes and returns to the station building.
 The track then turns a sharp 180° turn to the right before going back out of the building and onto the vertical chain lift hill.
 This hill takes riders up to a height of 43 m.
-Once at the top, the car slowly inches towards the record-breaking 121°, beyond-vertical drop.
-Once the car is released from the top of the hill, it hurtles back down towards the ground and enters a dive loop, an inline loop and finally the seventh inversion, an immelmann loop.
-The whole ride is over within 2 minutes.
+Once at the top, the car slowly inches towards the 121° beyond-vertical drop.
+Once the car is released from the top of the hill, it falls down towards the ground and enters a dive loop, an inverted top hat, and the seventh inversion, an immelmann loop.
+The ride is approximately 2 minutes long.

 Records

-When Takabisha opened on 16 July 2011 it gained the Guinness World Record for the steepest roller coaster made from steel.
-It officially took the world record from Fraispertuis City's Timber Drop S&S Worldwide El Loco roller coaster, which had gained the record only two weeks earlier.
-Timber Drop's record was set at 113.1° while Takabisha's drop measures at an angle of 121°.
+When Takabisha opened on 16 July 2011, it gained the Guinness World Record for the steepest roller coaster made from steel.
+It took the world record from Fraispertuis City's Timber Drop roller coaster, which had gained the record only two weeks earlier.
+Timber Drop's record was set at 113.1°, while Takabisha's drop measures at an angle of 121°.